Philips growth spurred by COVID-19 demand and distant care

 Growth was mainly driven by a 42% increase in sales at the connected care division, which makes monitoring and respiratory care devices used to treat COVID-19 patients and other appliances which allow carers to work remotely.

-Like competitors such as Germany's Siemens Healthineers SHLG.DE, Philips' results were hit hard in the first half of 2020, as the pandemic caused hospitals to delay the installation of new equipment and crippled demand for consumer products.
+Like competitors such as Germany’s Siemens Healthineers, Philips’ results were hit hard in the first half of 2020, as the pandemic caused hospitals to delay the installation of new equipment and crippled demand for consumer products.

 But after the first shock of the coronavirus outbreak, Philips began to see a structural change at hospitals, Chief Executive Frans van Houten said, as they increased demand for devices that allow for remote patient monitoring.